1D946CB1-0B49-4342-BA1F-0805597D1E86 Learn more about the Sunflower Appeal match funding campaign 1D946CB1-0B49-4342-BA1F-0805597D1E86

 • Ellesmere Town Hall, Disabled Toilets

-• Enterprise House Bishops Castle
+• Enterprise House, Bishops Castle

 • Halls Bishops Castle Auction Centre

-• Happy Bap
+• Happy Bap, Bishops Castle

 • Hollinswood Community Centre

-• Ludlow Kitchen
+• Ludlow Kitchen, Ludlow

-• Meeting Point House
+• Meeting Point House, Telford

-• Poetry Pharmacy
+• Poetry Pharmacy, Bishops Castle

 • Pontesbury Parish Council, Public Toilets

-• Qube Oswestry
+• Qube, Oswestry

 • Randlay Community Centre Hollinswood and Randlay Parish Council

-• Shifnal Public Toilets Market Place
+• Shifnal Public Toilets, Shifnal Market Place

-• Stirchley Medical Practice
+• Stirchley Medical Practice, Telford

-• The Bracken Trust
+• The Bracken Trust, Llandrindod Wells, Powys

-• The Clive Arms, Bromfield Ludlow
+• The Clive Arms, Ludlow

-• The Poppy House
+• The Poppy House, Bishops Castle

-• The Woodside Medical Practice
+• The Woodside Medical Practice, Telford

 If your favourite pub or café isn’t yet a Bins for Boys venue, you can ask them if they’d like to join.
-Your local town council can become a Bins for Boys council too.
-Just direct them to this website.

 Feedback.
 Sharing stories of how Bins for Boys venues have helped men with continence issues get out and about can help us encourage more venues to get involved with our campaign.
 If you have visited and benefited from visiting a Bins for Boys venue, please do share your experience with us.
 Email us: [email protected]